 Fully Scalable Software

 Fortunately, cloud-based software has changed this by making inventory management systems fully scalable.
-As these solutions are virtual, they can be upgraded at any time.
-Functions may simply be added, removed, expanded, altered or combined with other products.
+As these solutions are virtual, upgrades are doable at any time.
+Just add, remove, expand, alter or combine functions to better serve your supply chain.

 Inventory control is a particularly integral component of warehousing and distribution companies.
-And as such, any amount of downtime is a big problem.
+As such, any amount of downtime is a big problem.
 Cloud-based inventory management promises quick, simple installations because there are no physical requirements.